01 of 13

 13 of 13

-Here is our finished sample of tubular even count peyote.
-We are going to use these tubes to make a pair of peyote tassel earrings by adding fringe to one end of the tube and a small loop to hang the tube to the other side.
+You can use the finished sample to make a pair of peyote tassel earrings by adding fringe to one end of the tube and a small loop to hang the tube to the other side.